ccnmtl/compiled/content/articles/cockroachdb-talk.md

 When reading, if it doesn't encounter an intent, it can continue without risk.
 If it encounters an intent, it must check the transaction record for the status.
-If the transaction is marked as comitted, it just means that the intent hasn't been cleaned up yet and again, it may continue safely.
+If the transaction is marked as committed, it just means that the intent hasn't been cleaned up yet and again, it may continue safely.
 If the transaction is still marked as pending, it can simply read the previous version of the data (thus, snapshot isolation).